BLavery/STM32F407VG-Arduino/README.md

 ## Pins:<img align="right" src="images/ss7.png">

-The files here are a quick&dirty rework of the existing official files for "Black F407VE" (a 512k board with some addon peripherals).
+The files here are a quick&dirty rework of the existing official files for "Black F407VE" (a 512k board).
 Our physical pin layout is different from that Black 'VE, but no attempt has been made to keep any D0 D1 D2 pattern aligning sensibly with our 1024k board.
 You could inspect the numbers assigned in file variant.h, but in your sketches I recommend always using pin numbers in "PA9" style not "1" or "D1" style.
 The PA9 style is what is marked on the hardware.

 Re this interim variant files version, I'm going to be like the board maker: "No guarantees!"